shtse8/FireSchema/memory-bank/progress.md

 - Refinements to Dart `fromJson`/`toJson` for complex nested types.
 - Refinements to `AddData`/`UpdateData` types (especially Dart defaults/read-only).
-- Comprehensive testing (unit tests for runtimes - infrastructure ready, integration tests - infrastructure ready).
+- Comprehensive testing (Unit tests for runtimes - infrastructure ready;
+  Integration tests - infrastructure ready).
 - Robust error handling and reporting.
 - Documentation improvements (advanced usage, schema details).

 **Current Status:** The core code structure for the runtime libraries and the updated generators/templates is in place.
-The build process has been refined, documentation (`README.md`) and examples (`examples/`) have been updated, and the generator successfully produces code using the runtime approach.
+The build process has been refined, documentation (`README.md`) and examples (`examples/`) have been updated, and the generator successfully produces code using the runtime approach, and the generated Dart code passes static analysis.
 Basic test infrastructure is now in place for the runtime libraries.
-The next steps involve writing actual unit and integration tests, and addressing further runtime refinements.
+The next steps involve writing actual unit and integration tests, and addressing further runtime refinements (like TODOs).

 **Known Issues:**